- CA Prop 65 Warning

 Ask your questions.
 Share your answers.

-c.
-Tap spout an additional 6 times within 4 seconds of the flashing red/blue LED indicator light.
+3) Tap the spout an additional 6 times within 4 seconds of the flashing red/blue LED indicator light.

-d.
-The LED indicator light will flash red/blue a second time to indicate the hands-free mode has been deactivated.
+4) The LED indicator light will flash red/blue a second time to indicate the hands-free mode has been de-activated.